jg-digital-media/jgdm_jobs_pathway/readme.md

     + `TODO: ` - Delete Jobs - button - users should be offered the chance to confirm their choice to delete all jobs.

-    + `TODO: ` - add-job-form.php - Description text area has no hover transition of background colour (filename as per prototype)

   + `COMPLETED: 28-10-2025` - STAGE 9 - Styling via css and js from protyotype